Reasons to Believe in Jesus

 The Bible reveals time and again that God alone is to be worshiped (Exodus 20:3-5; 2 Kings 17:34-36; Acts 14:8-18).
 The Bible also reveals that man must refrain from worshipping angels.
 When the apostle John fell down to worship before the feet of the angel who had revealed to him the message of Revelation, the angel responded, saying, “See that you do not do that.
 For I am your fellow servant, and of your brethren the prophets, and of those who keep the words of this book.
 Worship God” (Revelation 22:9, emp. added; cf. Revelation 19:10).
 Angels, idols, and humans are all unworthy of the reverent worship that is due only to God.
 As Jesus reminded Satan: “It is written, ‘You shall worship the Lord your God, and Him only you shall serve’” (Matthew 4:10, emp. added).

 Unlike good men and good angels who have always rejected worship from humanity, Jesus accepted worship.
 If worship is to be reserved only for God, and Jesus, the One “who knew no sin” (2 Corinthians 5:21), accepted worship, then the logical conclusion is that Jesus believed that He was Deity.
 Numerous times the Bible mentions that Jesus accepted worship from mankind.
 Matthew 14:33 indicates that those who saw Jesus walk on water “worshiped Him.”
 John 9:38 reveals that the blind man whom Jesus had healed, later confessed his belief in Jesus as the Son of God and “worshiped him.”
 After Mary Magdalene and the other women visited the empty tomb of Jesus, and the risen Christ appeared to them, “they came and held Him by the feet and worshiped Him” (Matthew 28:9).
 When Thomas first witnessed the resurrected Christ, he exclaimed, “My Lord and my God” (John 20:28).
 Later, when Jesus appeared to the apostles in Galilee, “they worshiped Him” on a mountain (Matthew 28:17).
 A few days after that, his disciples “worshiped Him” in Bethany (Luke 24:52).
 Time and again Jesus accepted the kind of praise from men that is due only to God.
 He never sought to correct His followers and redirect the worship away from Himself, as did the angel in Revelation or the apostle Paul in Acts 14.
-Nor did God strike Jesus with deadly worms for not redirecting the praise He received from men as He did Herod, who, when being hailed as a god, “did not give praise to God” (Acts 12:23).
+Nor did God strike Jesus with deadly worms for not redirecting the praise He received from men as He did Herod, who, when being hailed as a god, “did not give glory to God” (Acts 12:23).

 Jesus once stated during His earthly ministry, “[A]ll should honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father who sent Him” (John 5:23; cf. 5:18; 10:19-39).
 While on Earth, Jesus was honored on several occasions.
 His followers worshiped Him.
 They even worshiped Him after His ascension into heaven (Luke 24:52).
 Unlike good men and angels in Bible times who rejected worship, Jesus unhesitatingly received glory, honor, and praise from His creation.
 Truly, such worship is one of the powerful proofs of Jesus’ deity (cf. Revelation 5).